fspacheco/playground-UlMWyvCJ/lessons/lesson3.md

-Examples in this lesson modify a string.
+Examples in this lesson modify a string/character array.

 ## Copying one string to another - `strcpy`